Information for Advisors & Alumni

 Housing Corporation Advisors

 For fraternities and sororities with chapter houses on campus, the House (or Facility) Corporation Advisory Boards provide a valuable resource to our chapters from an operational standpoint.
 Among other contributions, house corps are active in maintaining the living units, managing the budgets, and working towards creating a better overall living experience for our Greek students.
 House Corporation Advisors have been important in the discussions on how we live at DePauw, as they house a significant number of our upperclass students.
-The University works in partnership with the them to align schedules, draft residential standards and create policy to promote a Greek community living experience conducive to the highest level of academic success.
+The University works in partnership with them to align schedules, draft residential standards and create policy to promote a Greek community living experience conducive to the highest level of academic success.
 If you are an alumni and are interested in getting involved, please contact email@example.com so we can put you in touch with any of the House Corporation Advisors.

 Chapters that own their facilities are required to have a live-in House Director, who is employed by that specific chapter's house corporation.
 Chapters use their House Directors in a variety of different roles, which include general day-to-day operations of a chapter facility, role modeling/mentoring/relationship building and general support for the needs of students.
 The House Directors Association meets monthly with a representative from Campus Living and Community Development to discuss relevant issues on campus as well as provides an opportunity partner with one another and share best practices.
-If have questions about the House Director position, please contact firstname.lastname@example.org so we can put you in touch with a representative from a chapter's House Corporation.
+If you have questions about the House Director position, please contact firstname.lastname@example.org so we can put you in touch with a representative from a chapter's House Corporation.

 Faculty Scholarship Advisors